pinglu85/algoExpert/Easy/selection-sort.md

 ### Complexity Analysis

-- Time Complexity: O(N^2), where N is length of the input array.
+- Time Complexity: O(N^2), where N is the length of the input array.

 - Space Complexity: O(1).